SRB measures and Young towers for surface diffeomorphisms: Pseudo-orbits: Theorems and

-In the theory of \emph{uniformly} hyperbolic systems, it is well-known that every pseudo-orbit segment determines a regular branch as in Definition~\ref{def:reg-branch}; that is, there is $\delta>0$ such that $x_0,\dots, x_k$ determines a regular branch whenever $d(f(x_j), x_{j+1}) < \delta$ for all $0\leq j < k$.
-In the setting of non-uniform hyperbolicity, various versions of Theorem \ref{thm:pseudo-orbit} have been obtained.
-The first result of this type is the well known Katok closing lemma \cite{aK80}.
-Other versions were obtained by Hirayama \cite{Hir}, and by Sarig \cite{oS13} in his construction of countable Markov partitions for surface diffeomorphisms with positive topological entropy.
-What makes our Theorem \ref{thm:pseudo-orbit} different is the \emph{explicit} relationship between $\ell$ and the pseudo-orbit scale $\delta e^{-\lambda \ell}$; this is absolutely crucial for our arguments, in particular, for our construction of hyperbolic branches associated with almost $T$-returns.
+\begin{Remark} In the theory of \emph{uniformly} hyperbolic systems, it is well-known that every pseudo-orbit segment determines a regular branch as in Definition~\ref{def:reg-branch}; that is, there is $\delta>0$ such that $x_0,\dots, x_k$ determines a regular branch whenever $d(f(x_j), x_{j+1}) < \delta$ for all $0\leq j < k$.
+In non-uniform hyperbolicity, various versions of Theorem \ref{thm:pseudo-orbit} have been obtained.
+The first result of this type is the well-known Katok closing lemma \cite{aK80}.
+Other versions were obtained by Hirayama \cite{Hir}, and by Sarig \cite{oS13} in his construction of countable Markov partitions for surface diffeomorphisms with positive topological entropy; this latter result was generalized to higher dimensions by Ben Ovadia \cite{SbO}.
+What makes our Theorem \ref{thm:pseudo-orbit} different is the \emph{explicit} relationship between $\ell$ and the pseudo-orbit scale $\delta e^{-\lambda \ell}$; this is absolutely crucial for our arguments, particularly our construction of hyperbolic branches associated with almost $T$-returns. \end{Remark}